alperozisik/k8s-basic-workshop/doc/02-install.md

 3. K8s components installation
 4. Create image

+You are given script files to automate the installation.
+This will greately speed up the process.
+They are kept up-to-date as needed.
+Make sure that they are not outdated.

 > Make sure all steps are completed in order

 ## 1. OS COnfigurations